FrediWa/Ramverk-Projekt-1/README.md

 we are on the develop branch
-newline didn't work fuck
+newline didn't work fuck<br>
 yes